raphaelsty/kgsearch/README.md

 The `top K` field allows selecting the number of candidate entities retrieved by the search engine (1 by default).

 The `neighbours` field selects the number of neighbors to be displayed (1 by default).

+The `prune` field removes entities that have fewer than `prune` connections to other entities (1 by default).

 ## 🤖 Custom KG